Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Experiments

 \section{Experiments}

-In our experiments, we first introduce the data uniformity strategy---iteratively selecting data points that maximize the distances among all previously chosen points---and present visualizations comparing the selected uniform data, randomly selected data of the same size, and the full dataset.
-The purpose of comparing the selected uniform data with randomly selected data of the same size is to isolate the effect of the minimum distance $h_{\min}$ while keeping the dataset size constant.
-We then conduct supervised fine-tuning using $\ell^2$ loss with SGD for theoretical validation and cross-entropy loss with Adam for practical evaluation, assessing both performance and training time across different source datasets, dataset scales, and model sizes to demonstrate the effectiveness of our method.
-The experiments validate our theoretical results by showing that training with the selected uniform data, which implies a larger $h_{\min}$, accelerates convergence (see Corollary~\ref{cor:h_min_speed_of_convergence}) while maintaining comparable performance to using the full dataset (see Theorem~\ref{thm:approximation} and the discussions below).
-Detailed experimental settings are provided in Appendix~\ref{appendix:experiment-settings}.
+In our experiments, we introduce a data uniformity strategy that iteratively selects points maximizing the minimum pairwise distance $h_{\min}$ (Algorithm~\ref{alg:uniform_selection}), and visualize differences between uniform subsets, random subsets of equal size, and the full datasets.
+Comparison to random subsets isolates the effect of $h_{\min}$ while holding dataset size fixed.
+We then perform supervised fine-tuning with two circumstances: $\ell^2$ loss with SGD for theoretical validation and cross-entropy loss with Adam for practical evaluation.
+This design enables systematic assessment of performance and training efficiency across datasets, scales, and model sizes.
+We further deploy our method and compare with SOTA baselines, including TeaMs-RL \citep{guteams}, WizardLM \citep{xu2024wizardlm}, Zcore \citep{griffin2024zero}, and LESS \citep{xia2024less}.
+Results show that uniform subsets accelerate convergence (Corollary~\ref{cor:h_min_speed_of_convergence}) and maintain comparable or superior performance relative to both full datasets and strong baselines (Theorem~\ref{thm:approximation}).
+Full experimental settings appear in Appendix~\ref{appendix:experiment-settings}.

-\subsection{Data Selection and Data Visualization}
+\subsection{Data selection and data visualization}